drfancipants/MotoMonkey/README.md

 - High capacity data logging to a SD card
 - Time synchronization with a GoPro

+### GPS
+A GPS receiver and antenna will be used for accurate position, velocity and time (PVT) information.
+GPS time will be used as the reference time on the system.

+### Inertial Measurement Unit (IMU)

 ## Bill of Materials (BOM)
 This table lists the parts I am using for the prototype - cost will come down when a PCB is designed and parts can be co-located on a single - compact board.